Our heroine is a tomboy

 - This was parodied in a timeskip episode where the girls grow up to become shopping obsessed valley girls.
 They end up trying to hit on the Rowdy Ruff Boys when Townsville is under attack.

 - Gwen from Ben 10 was this after the time skip.
 Her original series incarnation was a sharp-tongued 10 years old smart girl with slightly tomboyish characteristics (mainly martial art skills, short hair, and temper).
-Her Alien Force incarnation, while retaining the intellectual personality and remaining a competent Action Girl, has an obvious more feminine appearance, is less of a Deadpan Snarker and more calm and responsible, becoming something of a Team Mom, and has a All Girls Want Bad Boys relationship with Kevin.
+Her Alien Force incarnation, while retaining the intellectual personality and remaining a competent Action Girl, has an obvious more feminine appearance, is less of a Deadpan Snarker and more calm and responsible (at least in the first two seasons), becoming something of a Team Mom, and has a All Girls Want Bad Boys relationship with Kevin.
 In some episodes she is pretty much just a Satellite Love Interest to Kevin.

 - Lola Bunny from The Looney Tunes Show.
 She went from being a no nonsense Action Girl that hated when people called her "doll", to an airheaded Valley Girl that only seems to exist as a Satellite Love Interest to Bugs.